 Voice Assistants Are Here to Stay

 At the end of 2021, we said to keep an eye on voice usage in chatbots.
 This trend has proven true.
-In 2020, Juniper Research predicted that consumers would interact with voice assistants or bots on more than 8.4 billion devices by 2024.
-This year, Juniper predicts voice assistant transaction values to grow by over 320% in 2023.
+In 2020, Juniper Research predicted that consumers would interact with voice assistants or bots on more than 8.4 billion devices by this year in 2024.

 Specific chatbots utilize AI to assist with text and voice.
 They synthesize human speech to communicate with your leads and customers and route the data they receive back into your CRM or other platforms — think Siri or Alexa.